vishnu-pc/BookMyShow/readme.md

 ### Procedure:

 * Go to localhost:3000/
-* To enter data use Postman Software
+* To enter data from backend use Postman Software
   * Enter the data in JSON format

 ### Enter data in JSON format: